firmanhp/osdev/project_logs.md

 - Interrupt setting has an issue in VBAR_EL1 assignment
 - I accidentally passed a dereferenced the address
 - Timer works now, although there is no clear mapping to real time calc for now.

+# 09/12/2024
+- UART interrupt implemented, added callbacks (rx interrupt only)
+  - test on `diagnostic/uart_interrupt.rs`
+- On device execution is broken.
+Probably starting from EL3 -> EL1 logic
+- Debugging without the EL switch shows that it is running on "Hypervisor" mode
+  - This means EL2.
+We should properly adjust our code to also handle starting from EL2.